 Checks canonical, robots, structured data presence, meta tags, and social cards.

-Website Framework Detector is a lightweight Chrome extension that helps you understand what any site is built with.
+Website Framework Detector is a lightweight Chrome extension that works as both a CMS checker and a framework detector, helping you understand what any site is built with.
 In a single click, it scans the active tab and summarizes the platform and technology stack it finds — including CMS detection (WordPress, Shopify, Wix, Magento, Drupal), popular frontend libraries and frameworks (React, Vue, Angular, Next.js, jQuery, Bootstrap, Tailwind), hosting/CDN providers (Cloudflare, Netlify, Vercel, AWS, Google Cloud), server and backend hints (Apache, Nginx, IIS; PHP, Node.js, ASP.NET), analytics tags (GA4, Google Tag Manager, Facebook Pixel, Hotjar), and essential SEO/meta signals.
+Whether you search for a "website CMS checker" or a "framework detector," this extension answers the same question — what does this site run on?
 If you also care about on‑page optimization details, pair this tool with the SEO Checklist extension to audit titles, meta descriptions, headings, links, images, structured data, and quick performance/accessibility hints.

 Exact permissions will be finalized per the manifest (see GitHub repo).